hanishkvc/prgs-docs-spreadsheetkvc/README.md

 * Identify looping in =expression calculations and inturn error tag the related cells and stop that specific looping in its tracks from occuring in future, potentially for most cases ;).

+	Cell-to-cell-to-cell-... chaining upto a depth of 100 allowed by default.

 * supports a readonly view mode, if required.

 * adjust to terminal window size changes.